natritmeyer/natritmeyer.github.io/source/_posts/2013-09-09-how-to-debug-httparty-requests.markdown

 ...
 ```

-No headers, no hostname-to-ip resulution, no SSL details.
+No headers, no hostname-to-ip resolution, no SSL details.

 To get the debug info, add `debug_output $stdout` on a new line after `include HTTParty`, eg: